 Even though recourse to a MAP has increased in recent years, it is not a widespread way of resolving double taxation disputes because of the limited chances of success.
 Therefore, domestic litigation is still the most common solution to double taxation issues.

-We are not aware on any decision related to the MLI or the EU Tax Disputes Directive that have had any consequence in this domain.
+There are not known to be any decisions related to the MLI or the EU Tax Disputes Directive that have had any consequence in this domain.

 In particular, administrative courts have followed the criteria upheld by the ECJ in the Danish Cases not only in the case of dividends but also in the case of interest payments.
 Spanish courts have not yet ruled on this matter.